robgetschmann/Mutt/README.md

 ## Customization

-I have a top level muttrc file usualling name muttrc-personal.
+I have a top level _muttrc_ file usually named _muttrc-personal_.
 This contains the configuration for my home e-mail setup.
+I typically also create a second _muttrc_ file which I use for work related email.

+All of the top level _muttrc_ files that I have include generic Mutt configuration files which I use to setup the Mutt look and feel that I like.
+This allows me to flip in different configurations easily, especially if I want different environment for home or work.

-* muttrc-personal
+* _muttrc-personal_

   This file contains the

-* mutt-colors
+* _mutt-colors_

   This file contains the

-* mutt-customization
+* _mutt-customization_

   This file contains the

-* mutt-settings
+* _mutt-settings_

   This file contains the

-* mutt-settings-crypto
+* _mutt-settings-crypto_

   This file contains the